zongyf02/mlax/docs/source/module.rst

 ``filter``, and ``partition`` functions may not work properly.

 .. note::
-    This is because those functions treat paramters as leaf nodes of the module PyTree.
+    This is because those functions treat parameters as leaf nodes of the module PyTree.
 Thus they will not recursively flatten any submodule wrapped by a parameter.